Mikejo5000/vsts-docs-pr/docs/settings/set-iteration-paths-sprints.md

 <a id="tfs-2015-iteration-paths" />

-1. Open the **Iterations** tab for the team project context.
+1. Open the **Iterations** tab for the project context.

-	For Scrum-based team projects, you'll see these set of sprints.
+	For Scrum-based projects, you'll see these set of sprints.

 	<img src="../work/scrum/_img/activate-team-sprints.png" alt="Example Iterations for a Team" style="border: 1px solid #C3C3C3;" />